openbases/submission-joss/README.md

 The first does most of the steps required for build and deploy, including:

  1.  clone of the repository with your paper folder
- 2.  build your pdf using the openbsaes-pdf container
+ 2. Validation of your paper.md and paper.bib based on [these criteria](https://github.com/openbases/openbases-python/blob/paper/validation/openbases/main/validate/criteria/paper.yml#L31)
- 3.  (optional) generate a container to serve your paper
+ 3.  build your pdf using the JOSS templates and logo
  4.  (optional) push back to Github pages

-Thus, if you have forked the repository and cloned your fork, you should be able to use the files that are pulled.
-And if you are an advanced user, you could even customize if you want.
+If you don't push back to Github pages (meaning you don't specify a Github bot to provide a ssh checkout key to do this) you can just as easily view the rendered PDF as a build artifact, and the results of testing in the CircleCI interface.
+The PDF is fun to see on Github pages, check out [the example](https://openbases.github.io/submission-joss/) :)

 ### Step 3.
 Generation